 - Do Solar Water Heaters Work At Night?

-Solar thermal water heaters vary in design, but they all essentially do the same thing.
+Solar thermal water heater technologies vary in design, but they all essentially do the same thing.
 They are designed to absorb sunlight as efficiently as possible, transfer heat from that sunlight into water, store the heated water in a tank, and of course keep the tank warm using insulation.

 Financial Payback Time for Solar Water Heaters and Importance of Climate